-For most instances of sciatica pain, a specific, controlled, progressive exercise program that is tailored around the underlying cause of the sciatic pain will be part of the recommended treatment program.
+For most instances of sciatica pain, a controlled, progressive exercise program that is tailored around the underlying cause of the sciatic pain will be part of the recommended treatment program.
 The specific sciatica exercises serve two main purposes:

-A physical therapist, chiropractor, physiatrist (PM&R, or Physical Medicine & Rehabilitation physician), certified athletic trainer (ATC), or other spine specialist who treats the leg pain and other symptoms will typically prescribe specific exercises and teach the patient how to do them.
+A physical therapist, chiropractor, physiatrist (PM&R, or Physical Medicine & Rehabilitation physician), certified athletic trainer (ATC), or other spine specialist who treats leg pain and other symptoms will typically prescribe specific exercises and teach the patient how to do them.

 Exercise Provides Sciatica Pain Relief

 While it may seem counterintuitive, exercise is usually better for relieving sciatic pain than bed rest.
 Patients may rest for a couple days after sciatic pain flares up, but after that time period, inactivity will usually make the pain worse.

 Without exercise and movement, the back muscles and spinal structures become deconditioned and less able to support the back.
 The deconditioning and weakening can lead to back injury and strain, which causes additional pain.
 In addition, active exercise is also important for the health of the spinal discs.
 Movement helps exchange nutrients and fluids within the discs to keep them healthy and prevent pressure on the sciatic nerve.

 In This Article:

 - Sciatica Causes and Exercises

 - Exercise for Sciatica from a Herniated Disc